Subject 1A

 (You chose: Check the treeline.)

-You nod to the others.
 “Start setting up around the dome.
 I’ll get some footage along the ridge.”

 They don’t argue, just scatter with gear in hand.
 You love the cadence of this team.
 They work hard and take their jobs seriously.